 Rios de la Luz is a queer xicana/chapina sci-fi loving writer living in El Paso.
 Her first book, The Pulse between Dimensions and the Desert, is out now via Ladybox Books.
 Her debut novella, ITZÁ is out now via Broken River Books.
 Her work has been featured in Vol. 1 Brooklyn, Entropy, Luna Luna Magazine, Broadly, The Fem Lit Magazine, St. Sucia and Corporeal Clamor.
 Her upcoming work will be featured in NASTY!
 Vol. 2 (Kingshot Press) and BURN IT DOWN (Seal Press).
-She is currently pursuing her dream of teaching writing workshops for the spring of 2019.
+She is currently pursuing her dream of teaching writing workshops for the summer of 2019.
 Invite her to your university or community college!
 You can contact her at firstname.lastname@example.org.

 Past Lectures and Writing Workshops

 March 2017: Reading and presentation, “Writing on the History of our Bodies” at Oregon Convention Center for Conference on College Composition and Communication.

 August 2017: Reading and presentation, “Writing about the Traumas on the Body,” for Red Badge Project Summer Project in Lake Crescent, Washington.

 February 2018: Reading and video presentation, “Itzá: On Writing Trauma and Healing,” for University of California, San Diego.

 March 2018: Writing Workshop, “Writing from the Gut: Magic and The Body,” at Resonator Art Space in Norman, Oklahoma.

 September 19th to 22nd, 2018: Generative writing workshop, “Cosmicxs: Exploring the History of Our Bodies,” at the University of Texas at El Paso and Fab Lab El Paso.